Indiana Hoosiers Logo

 Indiana Hoosiers Basketball Logo

-The Indiana Hoosiers is famous for its basketball program, which was recognized as the second most significant in the USA in 2018.
-In the 1975-1976 season, the men’s team took first place in the NCAA Men’s Division I Tournament.
+The Indiana Hoosiers are famous for their basketball program, which was ranked second in the USA in 2018.
+In the 1975-1976 season, the men’s team won the NCAA Division I Men’s Basketball Tournament.
 It has also achieved 66 victories in the NCAA tournament and 22 in the Big Ten Conference championship.
-The women’s team’s achievements are impressive: they managed to win the Women’s National Invitation Tournament and the Big Ten Tournament.
+The women’s team’s achievements are impressive: they won the Women’s National Invitation Tournament and the Big Ten Tournament.

 Indiana Hoosiers Baseball Logo